-ENTRY: Monday, July 22 - Noon to 6:00 p.m
+ENTRY: Monday, July 21 - Noon to 6:00 p.m

+Blackhawk Building

-JUDGING: Wednesday, July 24 - Noon to 6:00 p.m.
+JUDGING: Wednesday, July 23 - Noon to 6:00 p.m.

+Blackhawk Building

+Judging type for this department: Face to Face Judging

-- 1. Each exhibitor is limited to one entry per lot number. - 2.
-All late exhibits will be judged but will receive an automatic fourth placing.
+1. Each exhibitor is limited to one entry per lot number.

+- 2. All late exhibits will be judged but will receive an automatic fourth placing.
 If judging has been completed the exhibit will not be judged and the exhibitor will receive a participation ribbon. - 3.
-To assist with the checking out of entries, please name and identify the article on the back of the claim check.

-- Entries constructed at school may be entered ONLY in the lot numbers designated for that purpose.
+To assist with the checking out of entries, please name and identify the article on the back of the claim check. - Entries constructed at school may be entered ONLY in the lot numbers designated for that purpose.
 Articles entered in all other lot numbers MUST be constructed in the home workshop. - All classes are divided into age groups.
-Younger exhibitors may compete with older exhibitors in a higher class but older exhibitors will not be allowed to compete with younger exhibitors in a lower class. - All repaired or refinished exhibits must have pictures attached showing article before the work was started and a picture while the work was in progress. - When refinishing a gun stock, bring in only the gun stock.
+Younger exhibitors may compete with older exhibitors in a higher class but older exhibitors will not be allowed to compete with younger exhibitors in a lower class. - 6.
+All repaired or refinished exhibits must have pictures attached showing article before the work was started and a picture while the work was in progress. - 7.
+When refinishing a gun stock, bring in only the gun stock.
 If you bring in the whole gun, it will not be accepted. - 8.
-An exhibit that is too large to fit through the door of the Blackhawk Building will not be accepted. - Articles in all classes must be properly finished for the use they will receive.
+An exhibit that is too large to fit through the door of the Blackhawk Building will not be accepted. - 9.
+Articles in all classes must be properly finished for the use they will receive.
 Any items with a wet or tacky finish will automatically receive a fourth placing. - 10.
 Entry tags are to be attached to the projects with string or fishing line, do not use tape. - 11.
 Exhibitor grade as of January 1 of the current exhibit year.